philippedax/vreng/md/README.md

 REQUIREMENTS AND RECOMMENDATIONS
 --------------------------------
 To build VREng you need a C++ and C compiler (for ex. g++, gcc).
-Furthmor you need the X-Window System X11 (Xorg, X11R6 or Openwin).
+Furthmore you need the X-Window System X11 (Xorg, X11R6 or Openwin).
-Your visual must have a color depth of 8, 15, 16 or 24.
+Your visual must have a color depth of 8, 16, 24 or 32.

 The following libraries are required: libjpeg, libungif, libXpm.
 Other recommended libraries: libmysqlclient, libz, libpng.
-For more details see md/REQUIREMENTS.
+For more details see md/REQUIREMENTS.md.

 Your machine and your network should support IP Multicast, mainly IGMPv2 and Multicast routing protocols to see other avatars in the same scene.
 If is not the case a Unicast/Multicast Reflector is activated when vreng is launched.
-VREng detects automatically if your host is on the MBone, if true, VREng switches in Multicast mode, else continues in Unicast mode with the Reflector.
+VREng detects automatically if your host is on the MBone, if true, VREng switches in Multicast mode, else continues in Unicast mode.

 SUPPORTED PLATFORMS
 -------------------
-	- Linux-* (debian, unbutu, fedora,...)
+	- Linux* (debian, unbutu, fedora, centos, arch,...)
+	- MacOSX*
+	- FreeBSD*
-	- MacOSX-1[012].*
+	- NetBSD*
 	- Solaris*
 	- Sunos4.1.*
 	- HP-UX-B.10.20
-	- FreeBsd[345].*
-	- NetBsd*
 	- CygWin32

 VREng has not been ported on other platforms yet, but any port will be welcome.